Juan Fernández Islands: Biota and ecology

-The Juan Fernández islands are home to a high percentage of rare and endemic plants and animals, and are recognized as a distinct ecoregion.
+Juan Fernandez Island in Chile has a high percentage of rare and endemic plants and animals, and are recognized as a distinct ecoregion.
 The volcanic origin and remote location of the islands meant that the islands' flora and fauna had to reach the archipelago from far across the sea; as a result, the island is home to relatively few plant species and very few animal species.
-The closest relatives of the archipelago's plants and animals are found in the Temperate broadleaf and mixed forests ecoregions of southern South America, including the Valdivian temperate rain forests, Magellanic subpolar forests, and Desventuradas Islands.
+The closest relatives of the archipelago's plants and animals are found in the Temperate broadleaf and mixed forests ecoregions of southern South America, including the Valdivian temperate forests, Magellanic subpolar forests, and San Félix–San Ambrosio Islands temperate forests.

 Flora

 The Juan Fernández Islands are renowned for their unique and diverse flora, characterized by a high degree of endemism.
 The archipelago comprises approximately 361 species of vascular plants, including 53 ferns, 65 monocots, and 243 dicots, spanning 73 families and 219 genera.
 Notably, there is one endemic family (Lactoridaceae), 12 endemic genera, and 126 endemic species, resulting in an endemism rate of 11% at the generic level and 60% at the species level.

 Vegetation zones on the islands generally correspond to elevation.
 Grassy slopes with native and introduced species cover much of the lower altitudes of Robinson Crusoe Island (Isla Más a Tierra) and Alejandro Selkirk Island (Isla Más Afuera), as well as nearly all of Santa Clara Island.
 Tall lowland forests are dominated by the largest trees in the archipelago, including Drimys confertifolia, Myrceugenia fernandeziana (on Robinson Crusoe Island), and Myrceugenia schulzei (on Alejandro Selkirk Island).
 All three of these species are endemic to the ecoregion and considered vulnerable.

 In the montane forests of Robinson Crusoe Island, the understory is notably composed of tree ferns such as Thyrsopteris elegans, which form dense forests at elevations around 700 to 750 meters.
 These forests also include species like Dicksonia berteroana and various Blechnum species.
 The dominant tree species in these montane forests include endemic genera such as Cuminia, Fagara, and Rhaphithamnus.

 The flora of the Juan Fernández Islands has been significantly impacted by invasive plant species.
 On Robinson Crusoe Island, invasive species such as wild blackberry (Rubus ulmifolius) and maqui (Aristotelia chilensis) have colonized 80–90% of the native forest, exerting tremendous pressure on the remaining tracts of forest and the animals that depend on it.